Enlargement countries - finance statistics

 Interest rates equate to the cost charged/paid for the use of money; they are generally expressed as an annual percentage rate (APR).
 The lending rate is the rate charged by banks on loans to their prime customers: if the borrower is a low-risk party, they will usually be charged a lower interest rate.
 The deposit rate is the rate paid by commercial or similar banks for demand, time, or savings deposits: larger deposits or deposits for lengthier periods of time will generally attract higher interest payments.

 Table 6 shows the variation in lending rates between the enlargement countries; it is important to note that different definitions apply to some of the countries.
-The latest information available shows that lending rates ranged from 3.75 % in the former Yugoslav Republic of Macedonia to 6.83 % in Kosovo; note that the latest rates available for Turkey date from 2015 but were substantially higher, at 10.79 %.
-During the period 2007-2017 there was generally a pattern of falling lending rates.
-Indeed, most of the enlargement countries recorded their lowest lending rate for the most recent period for which data are available.
+The latest information available shows that lending rates ranged from 3.00 % in North Macedonia to 6.65 % in Kosovo, with the 29.63 % rate in Turkey far above this range.
+During the period 2008-2018 there was generally a pattern of falling lending rates.
+Indeed, most of the enlargement countries recorded their lowest lending rate for the most recent period for which data are available, the exception being Turkey.

-As such, there were only three enlargement countries which had floating exchange rates against the euro during the period 2007-2017.
-Each of these saw the value of their currency depreciate: the Albanian lek depreciated by 7.81 %, while exchange rate fluctuations against the euro were more marked for Serbia and Turkey, as the Serbian dinar depreciated by 34.1 % and the Turkish lira by 56.8 % between 2007 and 2017.
+As such, there were only three enlargement countries which had floating exchange rates against the euro during the period 2008-2018.
+Each of these saw the value of their currency depreciate: the Albanian lek depreciated by 3.8 %, while exchange rate fluctuations against the euro were more marked for Serbia and Turkey, as the Serbian dinar depreciated by 31.1 % and the Turkish lira by 66.7 %.